Jack Trice: Legacy

 Though the statement is disputed, Jack Trice is believed by some to be the innovator behind the "shovel", "shuffle", shuttle" or "Utah" pass, a short forward pass generally to the running or up back behind the line of scrimmage.
 According to legend, Trice conceived the concept and presented to coach Sam Willaman.
 When Willaman attempted the play in a game against Drake later that year, the ball was dropped and the official incorrectly called it a fumble.
-The play was not used again and disappeared from college football until it was resurrected by Jack Cortice at the University of Utah in 1957.
+The play was not used again and disappeared from college football until it was resurrected by Jack Curtice at the University of Utah in 1957.

 In 2015, the story of Jack Trice was being shopped around to movie studios with the hopes that a film is made.
 A successful stage play debuted in 2010.

+Trice was one of three Iowa college athletes, each from one of the state's three public four-year universities, to be the subjects of butter sculptures at the 2023 Iowa State Fair.
+Trice was joined by Caitlin Clark (Iowa basketball) and Kurt Warner (Northern Iowa football).

+Throughout 2023 and culminating in a closing ceremony on Central Campus marking the 100th anniversary of his death on October 8, a Commemoration Committee led by Toyia Younger (Senior Vice President for Student Affairs) curated various events to honor his legacy.
+Programs included exhibitions on campus and at the Iowa State Fair, lectures, grants, the renaming of the street in front of the football stadium that bears his name to Jack Trice Way, dedication of a commemorative sculpture titled Breaking Barriers by artist Ivan Toth Depeña, hosting a Jack Trice Legacy football game on October 7, and finally the presentation of a posthumous degree in animal husbandry accepted by George Trice, a relative of Jack Trice and ISU Graduate.